MicrosoftDocs/azure-devops-docs/docs/report/analytics/entity-reference-boards.md

 The Analytics service collects all work tracking activity defined and updated through Azure Boards.
 Analytics stores as properties all work tracking fields, except for HTML/rich-text and History fields.
 Custom properties for custom fields are automatically added to  Analytics.

 This article describes the majority of properties that you can use to generate an Analytics report for work tracking.
 You use a combination of properties to filter a query, aggregate data, or build a report.
 You can run these queries directly in your browser.
-To learn more, see [Query your work tracking data using OData Analytics](../extend-analytics/wit-analytics.md).
+To learn more, see [Define basic queries using OData Analytics](../extend-analytics/wit-analytics.md).
 If you're new to work tracking and Azure Boards, we recommend you review the following articles:
 - [What is Azure Boards?](../../boards/get-started/what-is-azure-boards.md)
 - [Track user stories, issues, bugs, and other work items in Azure Boards](../../boards/work-items/about-work-items.md)